RustMagazine/rustmagazine/content/issue-1/contribute-to-rustc.md

-# I Learn Rust By Contributing To Rust Compiler

----

 I spent a lot of my spare time contributing to the Rust compiler in the second half of 2022, and I learned a lot from such a friendly and vibrant community, not only about Rust, but about the core skills of software engineering and, most importantly, the I got a lot of fun from programming in Rust.